 You may also enjoy: A foodie guide to Victoria, Canada

-I found a lovely chap selling the sno-cones in Birmingham beside the Railroad Park – check him out at @Shymeer_ice and his instagram savvy teenage daughter kindly took a photo of me enjoying their Sno-cone.
+I found a lovely chap at Shymeer Ice selling the sno-cones in Birmingham from the van beside the Railroad Park – his teenage daughter kindly took a photo of me enjoying their Sno-cone.
 I enjoyed another sno-cone in Gulf Shores when I went cycling (in that crazy heat!) through the Gulf State Park and came across the van at the visitor centre – a most welcome relief after my sweaty cycle ride.

 13. Boiled Peanuts in Alabama